bgolde5/bgolde5.github.io/_posts/2016-01-09-asynchronous-ui-testing-with-xcode-7.md

 Now in this example, a bit more is going on.
 I use a predicate for the purpose of checking if something exists on the current view.
 I then tap the submit button and immediately enter an asynchronous loop.
 In that asynchronous loop I'm looking for an object to appear (the contact button). *Take note that that loop will run for at most 5 seconds.*

-If segueing to the view with the contact button only takes 1 seconds after pressing the submit button, then the contact button will be tapped right away.
+If segueing to the view with the contact button only takes 1 second after pressing the submit button, then the contact button will be tapped right away.
 If the loop takes more than 5 seconds, then the test fails.
 How convenient!